 Many clinical trials are studying newer chemotherapy drugs.
-One example is pralatrexate (Folotyn), a drug that is already used to treat some T-cell lymphomas and has shown early promise in treating some skin lymphomas.
-Another drug that has shown some promise in early clinical trials is forodesine.
-Research on these and other new drugs continues.
+One that has shown some promise in early clinical trials is forodesine.
+Research on this and other new drugs continues.

-Other studies are looking at ways to use drugs already known to be effective by combining them in new ways or using different doses or different sequences of these drugs.
+Other studies are looking at ways of combining drugs already known to be effective in new ways or using different doses or different sequences of these drugs.

 Newer drugs known as targeted therapies have shown clear benefit in certain kinds of skin lymphoma.
 The drugs vorinostat (Zolinza) and romidepsin (Istodax) are forms of targeted therapy that can help treat some skin lymphomas.
 Doctors are now studying how to use these drugs most effectively.

-Lymphoma cells have certain chemicals on their surface.
-Special man-made antibodies that recognize these substances can be targeted to destroy the lymphoma cells while causing little damage to normal body tissues.
+Lymphoma cells have certain proteins on their surface.
+Special man-made antibodies that recognize these proteins can be targeted to destroy the lymphoma cells while causing little damage to normal body tissues.

-Several such drugs, including rituximab (Rituxan) and alemtuzumab (Campath), are already used to treat some skin lymphomas and are discussed in Whole Body (Systemic) Treatments for Skin Lymphomas.
+Several such drugs, including rituximab (Rituxan), brentuximab vedotin (Adcetris), and mogamulizumab (Poteligeo), are now being used to treat some skin lymphomas.
+These are discussed in Whole Body (Systemic) Treatments for Skin Lymphomas.

 High-dose chemotherapy followed by a stem cell transplant is sometimes used to treat lymphomas that no longer respond to other treatments.
 Researchers continue to improve stem cell transplant methods, including new ways to harvest these cells before transplantation.